Facebook Pixel Tips to Ensure Your Tenants Stay and Pay Rent on Time | RHF Skip to main content

 For investors who finance their portfolios with blanket mortgages, consistent rental income is especially important.
 These loans are often underwritten based on the property's cash flow, so vacancies and late payments can affect your standing with the lender.
 Keeping occupancy high and rent flowing on time is how you protect the financing that supports your entire portfolio.

-Set Expectations from the Start
+How Do You Set Expectations from the Start?

 The landlord-tenant relationship is built during the first interaction, not after six months of lease payments.
 Be upfront about every policy, rule, and expectation before a tenant signs the lease.
 Parking rules, noise policies, maintenance request procedures, rent due dates, and late fee structures should all be crystal clear in writing.